hellodianne/new-coder/website/_posts/Scrape/2013-03-05-Part-2-Writing-our-Spider.md

 	loader.default_output_processor = Join()
 ```

 Here we grab the deal and pass it into XPathItemLoader through the `selector` parameter, along with the `LivingSocialDeal()` class, and assign the `loader` variable.
 We then setup the process for deal data first by stripping out white-space of unicode strings, then join the data together.
-Since we did not define any separater within `Join()`, the data items are just joined by a space, and is helpful for when we have multi-line data.
+Since we did not define any separator within `Join()`, the data items are just joined by a space, and is helpful for when we have multi-line data.

 We then iterate over each key and value of `items_fields` and add a the specific data piece's xpath to the loader.

-Finally, with each deal, we process each data parcel by calling `load_item()`, which will grab each item field, 'title', 'link', etc, for each deal, get its xpath, process its data with the input & output processer.
+Finally, with each deal, we process each data parcel by calling `load_item()`, which will grab each item field, 'title', 'link', etc, for each deal, get its xpath, process its data with the input & output processor.
 We finally then `yield` each item, then move on to the next deal that we find:

 ```python